checklistpartner/countdown-client/README.md

-# spec-queue-client
+# countdown-client
-Node client for spec-queue
+Node client for countdown
-Promise functions for spec-queue
+Promise functions for countdown